 In practice, real-time values are generally used to communicate lower Turn Down Ratios which result from reduced Economic Max MW due to a derate (partial outage) on a unit, or from a requirement to operate at a defined output for equipment tests, environmental tests, or inspections.
 The RTV functionality allows units to communicate accurate short term operational parameters to PJM without requiring PJM customers to pay additional uplift charges, if the unit operates out of the money for routine tests and inspections.
 However, using real-time values to extend the time to start parameters (startup times and notification times) or minimum run time or minimum down time is inconsistent with the goal of real-time values.
 The protection offered by making units ineligible for uplift is only effective if the unit is committed and operated out of the money because of the RTVs.
-In the case of the notification time parameter, start time parameter, minimum run time and minimum 28 Sec PJM Operating Agreement.
-Schedule 1.
-Section 3.2.3 (c). down time parameters, a longer real-time value decreases the likelihood of the unit being committed at all, and may prohibit unit commitment in real time, making the RTV a mechanism for exercising market power through withholding and for failing to meet the obligations of capacity resources.
+In the case of the notification time parameter, start time parameter, minimum run time and minimum down time parameters, a longer real-time value decreases the likelihood of the unit being committed at all, and may prohibit unit commitment in real time, making the RTV a mechanism for exercising market power through withholding and for failing to meet the obligations of capacity resources.